 Overall, Webnode support does a good job of covering the essentials and a few intermediate tasks, but it falls short on helping with more advanced site questions.

 You’ll need to pay for one of the top-tier plans to get more storage, remove Webnode ads, and access features like e-commerce and the multi-language function.
-These are reasonably priced plans, but given the restrictions on design and customization and the fact that it’s not the easiest website builder to use, the premium plans aren’t really a great value.
+Still, these are reasonably priced plans.

 Webnode accepts payments via credit or debit card (Visa, MasterCard, and American Express), PayPal, and wire transfers.